ThomasRask123/INNT/GK2/README.md

 To test the app:
 1. Download the Code
 2. Navigate to the code directory in your terminal (GK2)
+3. Run npm install
-3. Run npx expo start
+4. Run npx expo start